apfurlan/8-figure-data-engineer/README.md

 ## __2. Objective__
 The goal is to evaluate the approach to data ingestion, modeling, and making metrics accessible.
 This is not intended to be a production-ready system but a clear demonstration of:

-Data Engineering Thinking: Architectural design and data modeling.
+- __Data Engineering Thinking__: Architectural design and data modeling.

-SQL Proficiency: Complex query writing for data transformation and aggregation.
+- __SQL Proficiency__: Complex query writing for data transformation and aggregation.

-Automation Skills: Using n8n to build a robust, scheduled data pipeline.
+- __Automation Skills__: Using n8n to build a robust, scheduled data pipeline.

 ## __3. Architecture & Technology Stack__
 3.1.
 Medallion Architecture
 The data is processed through three distinct layers, each serving a specific purpose:

-Bronze (Raw Layer): Stores the raw, unprocessed data as it was ingested from the source.
+- Bronze (Raw Layer): Stores the raw, unprocessed data as it was ingested from the source.
 The schema is applied, and basic data typing is enforced.

-Silver (Refined Layer): Contains cleaned, enriched, and transformed data.
+- Silver (Refined Layer): Contains cleaned, enriched, and transformed data.
 This layer often involves joining datasets and preparing data for business analysis.

-Gold (Aggregated Layer): Stores highly aggregated data, often in the form of business-level metrics, ready for consumption by dashboards and reports.
+- Gold (Aggregated Layer): Stores highly aggregated data, often in the form of business-level metrics, ready for consumption by dashboards and reports.

 ### __3.2.
 Tools & Technologies__
 Component	Technology	Purpose